sam-data-analysis/ecommerce-sales-analysis/README.md

 The Netherlands, Ireland, Germany, and France are the most significant non-UK markets.

-These countries represent strong candidates for **international expansion or targeted marketing**.
+These markets may represent opportunities for targeted marketing, localisation strategies, or expanded logistics support.

 ---